Peligro (Shakira album): Release and promotion

-Peligro was released in March 1993.
-The album's lead single, "Eres", was released on vinyl, but that is the only promotion the single had received.
-The second and final single off the album was "Tú Serás la Historia de Mi Vida".
-It was the only single off the record that had a music video.
-It was also included on Shakira's first tour "Tour Pies Descalzos," as well as the track "Magia" from her debut record Magia.
-Shakira was not pleased with the final result of Peligro, so much so that she decided not to promote the record.
-The magazine TVyNovelas said that she might've also asked for Sony Colombia not to handle promotion either.
-However, the label did send the album to a few radio stations, and the song "Tú Serás la Historia de Mi Vida" was played on some local stations several months later.
+The Peligro album was released in March 1993.
+The songs "Peligro", Brujería, "Eres", and "Tú Serás la Historia de Mi Vida" were released as singles.
+The last one, composed by Desmond Child, was the only single off the record that had a music video.
+It was also played on Shakira's first Tour Pies Descalzos, as was the track "Magia" from her debut record Magia.
+Shakira was not pleased with the final result of Peligros production and limited her participation in the album's promotion.
+The label sent it to some radio stations and "Tú Serás la Historia de Mi Vida" was played on local stations several months later.
 However, Shakira's lack of support resulted in the cancellation of rehearsals and live performances.
-While the record was a bit more well-received from the public than Magia, it failed to live up to the expectations of Sony Colombia, with approximately 223 copies sold.
-Since the album is deleted from the music marketplace just like Magia, it is very difficult to find.
-Original copies of the album are sold between $200–1000 on major selling sites, such as eBay and Discogs, from time to time.
+The record was better made and received than Magia had been, but not properly promoted, it failed to live up to the expectations of Sony Colombia.
+Like Magia, Peligro has not been officially sold for decades and is difficult to find and expensive to buy on secondary markets.

-Following the commercial failure of the album, Shakira took a break from music to study and to act on the telenovela El Oasis, where she sang the main theme titled "Lo Mío".
-Shakira later refused to allow the re-release of both Magia and Peligro in 2003, because of their "immaturity".
+Shakira then acted in the telenovela El Oasis, where she sang the main theme titled "Lo Mío".
+In 2003, she refused to allow the re-release of both Magia and Peligro because of what she considered their "immaturity".